coderabbitai/coderabbit-docs/docs/guides/tools/tools.md

 - `Chill` - Yields less feedback, that may be considered lenient.
 - `Assertive` - Yields more feedback, that may be considered nit-picky.

-Apart from the overall profile, you can also configure each tool by providing a configuration file (specific to the tool) in your project.
+Apart from the overall profile, you can also configure each tool by providing a path to configuration file (specific to the tool) in your project.
 This would allow you to further customize the tool's behavior, by enabling/disabling specific rules, setting rule severity, etc.

 ## Checking Tool Output